Ithaca Tompkins International Airport: History

 The original municipal airport was the base for Aviation pioneer Cecil Robinson's aerial photography missions.
 In 1945, shortly after the end of World War II, he created Robinson Airlines at the municipal airport before transferring operations to the new East Hill Airport in 1948.
 Scheduled DC-3 flights to East Hill began in 1948; the airline changed its name to Mohawk Airlines in 1952 and merged with Allegheny Airlines in 1972.
 Later, the airport was served by Empire Airlines and Air North; the latter became Brockway Air, which merged into Piedmont Airlines.
 Allegheny, Piedmont and Empire all eventually merged into US Airways, which later merged into American Airlines.
 Other carriers included Commuter Airlines, Mall Airways, Command Airways (later operating under the name American Eagle), Ransome Airlines (also operating under the name TW Express, United Express) and Continental Express.

+Another aviation pioneer, Ruth Carol Taylor, was the first African-American flight attendant in American commercial aviation history.
+Her first flight was a Mohawk Airlines flight departing Ithaca on February 11, 1958.